dart-atom/dart/_posts/2014-01-03-getting-started.md

 <img src="img/autocomplete.png" width="65%" class="img-centered"/>

+Another good setting to toggle is the `tabs` plugin's `Use Preview Tabs` setting.
+If you check that setting, files first open in a preview mode.
+Their tab will get re-used by the next file to open, unless you make an edit in the file.
+This is a super handy option to let you explore a source base without getting a proliferation of open tabs.

 ## Opening Dart projects

 To open a project, use the `'add project folder'` command, or select the